gauchocode/docker-compose-recipes/vaultwarden/readme.md

 5. Create symbolic link on **/etc/nginx/sites-enabled**
 6. Reload nginx: **service nginx reload**
 7. Install certbot and run: **certbot --nginx -d vaultwarden.domain.com**

+If you change vaultwarden port, you need to change it on nginx.conf too.

 ## Logs
 ```